dangerfarms/newcomers-guide/section-4/django/README.md

     # since we are testing client profiles only in this test case.
 ```

+### Best Practices

+##### Use `django.test.TestCase` instead of `unittest.TestCase`

+Django's `TestCase` class is based on the one in the `unittest` package, but it also clears the DB between each test.

+If we don't clear the DB between tests, tests might fail depending on which tests were ran before it.
+Therefore any test class which uses the database **must** extend `django.test.TestCase`.

 ### Troubleshooting

 #### `ImportError` when running tests.